Jebet812/Docker/Notes/Introduction.md

 <p>

 # Docker
-* **Docker Image*** is the actual package that is movable and carries the configuration together with the dependencies.
+* **Docker Image** is the actual package that is movable and carries the configuration together with the dependencies.
-* **Docker Container*** when you pull the image and the application actually starts on the machine it creates the container environment.
+* **Docker Container** when you pull the image and the application actually starts on the machine it creates the container environment.

 </p>
 </details>

 <details><summary>Docker vs Virtual Machine</summary>
 <p>
 Docker and virtual machine are both virtualization tools.
-However their difference are:
+However their difference are: </br>
 1. Docker virtualizes the application layer of the operations system and uses the OS kernel of the host.
-The virtual machine on the other hand has the application layer and its own OS kernel.
+The virtual machine on the other hand has the application layer and its own OS kernel.</br>
-2. The size of Docker images are smaller compared to VM images.
+2. The size of Docker images are smaller compared to VM images.</br>
-3. It is faster to run Docker containers as compared to VM.
+3. It is faster to run Docker containers as compared to VM.</br>
 4. You can run a virtual machine image of any operation system on any other operation system host.

 </p>